jellyfin-archive/jellyfin-docs/general/contributing/development.md

 ### Major Issue Types

-A list of issue types can be found on the [Issue guidelines](xref:contrib-issues#issue-labels) page.
+A list of issue types can be found on the [issue guidelines](xref:contrib-issues#issue-labels) section.

 ### What if there isn't an issue?